MEugeV/PIDogs/README.md

 - Search dogs
 - Filter / Sort them (from the front end)
-- Add new dogs (form validated with JavaScript) that are stored in a database
+- Add new dogs that are stored in a database (the creation form is validated with JavaScript)

-Using external libraries to apply styles to the application was not allowed, so CSS Modules was applied.

 ## Visit the web site here